Michelle Larcher de Brito: 2009

 On 22 May 2009, de Brito qualified for her first Grand Slam tournament main draw at the French Open after winning the final round of the qualifying by beating world No. 152, Kristína Kučová, world No. 177, Yuliana Fedak, and world No. 151, Ekaterina Ivanova.
 She became the first Portuguese female player ever to do so.
 After overcoming Melanie South in the first round, Larcher de Brito once again made history by becoming the first Portuguese player overall to qualify for the third round of a Grand Slam by beating world No. 15, Zheng Jie.
 She would lose to home player Aravane Rezaï, a game in which her opponent made a number of complaints about the amount of noise coming from the Portuguese.
 With her third round result, she entered the top 100 for the first time, a ranking of world No. 90.

 After failing to qualify for the Birmingham Classic, where she lost in the second round to Chanelle Scheepers, she received a wildcard to participate in Wimbledon, before winning the Tradition-ICAP Liverpool International, an exhibition tournament, where she beat fellow Wimbledon wildcard Laura Robson in the final.
 At Wimbledon, she defeated Klára Zakopalová in the first round but fell to world No. 43, Francesca Schiavone, in the second.
 After the good results in Europe, she returned to the United States to compete on the US Open Series tournaments.
 However, her results were disappointing, first in Los Angeles, where she received a wildcard, losing to Sorana Cîrstea, then as a qualifier in Cincinnati losing to Yaroslava Shvedova and Toronto against world No. 69, Petra Kvitová.

-Following those results it was announced that she signed a three-year deal with the famous Mouratoglou Academy to prepare herself during the European seasons.
+Following those results it was announced that she signed a three-year deal with the famous Mouratoglou Tennis Academy to prepare herself during the European seasons.
 At the US Open, Larcher de Brito reached the second round, beating No. 97 Mathilde Johansson, before losing to world No. 19, Li Na.
 She finished the year by losing to Kirsten Flipkens in the first round of qualifying in Luxembourg.